CGTN | China calls for global green revolution in the post-COVID era

 DOCTORWHO71 : @universo_577 Ma infatti anche in Cina sono preoccupati anche se sostengono di riuscire a tenerla sotto controllo. - rbriddick1977 : RT @BLIND_DATA24: @Curini I cinesi di Xi non mollano l'osso europeo.
 Occorre molta attenzione. -

-Ultime Notizie dalla rete : CGTN ChinaCGTN China strives for ecological protection along Yangtze River Padova News CGTN: China Makes Proposals for UN's Role in Post-Pandemic Era
+Ultime Notizie dalla rete : CGTN ChinaCGTN China strives for ecological protection along Yangtze River Padova News CGTN: China calls for global green revolution in the post-COVID era

+BEIJING, Sept.
+24, 2020 /PRNewswire/ -- As the world struggles to revive the economy amid the lingering COVID-19 pandemic, China has called for global efforts to launch a green revolution and pledged ...

 The United Nations, beginning with 51 signatories at the end of World War II, has now grown to be a 193-nation body.
 As it celebrates its 75th founding anniversary, the organization and ...